-is also useful to reject false positives generated from other green-white structures around the field.
+generate several of those intersections close to each other with approximately the right radius.
+The resulting center point's precision can be improved further by projecting it to the most likely middle line hypothesis.
+The existence of a suitable middle line hypothesis is also useful to reject false positives generated from other green-white structures around the field.
 This is a fast method for line and circle detection that worked well on the Aibo since 2005 (as part of the code which won several Opens with the Microsoft Hellhounds and the RoboCup with the German Team) and also on the Nao (with minor adaptations in parametrization).
 A drawback on the current SPL field however is that the white goal net tends to generate a number of line fragment false positives.
 Additionally, a significant part of the center circle needs to be visible for reliable detection.

 For 2010 the line and circle recognition has been rewritten with the goal to overcome those problems.
-The implementation of this new method can be found in the module NDLineFinder2.
+The implementation of this method can be found in the module NDLineFinder2, which has been used for RoboCup 2010 and 2011.
 While the color information and the general quality of the Aibo's camera was inferior to the Nao's, the latter one's in-built edge enhancement often generates artifacts around the field line edges which in turn decrease the gradient quality when applying for example a simple Sobel operator as done here.
 This is why the new approach neglects gradient information.
 The input line points are linked into chains based on their originating scan lines, their relative distances, and white color classification on at least one of the pixels between them perpendicular to their connection.
 This concatenation is of linear complexity in the number of line points in case those line points are sorted by their originating scan lines which is given due to the scanning process itself.